 Aspects of traveling by car may especially appeal to new parents.
 Worrying about a crying baby on a cramped, long flight could be a source of a lot of anxiety.
 Driving will take longer, and may involve a certain amount of “crying it out,” which is something to remember.

 Before driving long distances, it doesn’t hurt to double-check that baby’s car seat is properly installed.
 Read up to find out the best car seat by age, how to safely install one, and read about safety ratings for various brands and models.

 - Plan for messes

 Keep a roll of paper towels, a change of clothes, wipes, and even a plastic grocery bag (for trash) handy when traveling with babies and toddlers.

 Organizers which hang on the back of a (grown-up) car seat make toys, wipes, change of clothes, and such, much easier to access.

 - Plan rest stops in advance

-Take time to get out of the car, walk around and breathe in fresh air.
+Take time to get out of the car, walk around and breathe in the fresh air.
 A little wiggle room will do everyone wonders before the next leg of the trip.
 Feeding breaks are also

 - Drive through the night

-Many parents find that driving through the night, when babies are (hopefully) sleeping anyway, to be a the best way to travel.
+Many parents find that driving through the night, when babies are (hopefully) sleeping anyway, to be the best way to travel.
 Just be sure to take shifts and get plenty of sleep yourself.